 The cumulative projects scenario is the population, employment, and housing forecasts identified in the CAP, based on demographic data contained in Plan Bay Area 2040 and the Hayward Housing Element (refer to Table 5).
 As a guidance document, the CEQA GHG Emissions Thresholds would not result in cumulative impacts.
 Future CAP-related projects, in combination with other cumulative projects that occur to accommodate Hayward's anticipated population, employment, and housing growth, are not anticipated to displace people or housing nor induce substantial unplanned population growth within Hayward.
-Specifically, the CAP would not contribute to person or housing displacement in Hayward nor result in population growth beyond that already assumed and planned for in the 2040 General Plan.
-Therefore, the CAP and CEQA GHG Emissions Thresholds would result in no cumulative impact related to population and housing.
+Specifically, the CAP would not contribute to person or housing displacement in Hayward nor result in population growth beyond that already assumed and planned

-15 5 Public Services

-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact

-a.
-Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, or the need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:

-1. Fire protection? •
+Public Services Less than Significant with Potentially Less-than-Significant Significant Mitigation No Impact Incorporated Impact Impact a.
+Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, or the need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: 1.
+Fire protection?
 2. Police protection?

-3. Schools? •

-4. Parks? •

-5. Other public facilities? •
+3. Schools?
+4. Parks?
+Other public facilities?